International ecommerce

 Weglot homepage

-• Automatic and continuous translation: Weglot automatically translates all store content, including dynamic elements like checkout pages.
+• Instant, continuous translation: Weglot automatically translates all store content, including dynamic elements like checkout pages.
 Shopify Markets requires manual input for translations beyond two languages.

 • Support for multiple languages: Weglot supports over 110 languages, making it ideal for businesses looking to expand globally.
 Shopify Markets has limitations on the number of languages that can be effectively managed.